MasoudMirzaei0/Pacman_Colorama/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Colorama Module

-* Source code is in "pacman.py" file.
+Source code is in "pacman.py" file.

-&nbsp;&nbsp;&nbsp;&nbsp;I also used "py2exe" Module for building a ".exe version" of the game which is stored in "dist" folder.
+I also used "py2exe" Module for building a ".exe version" of the game which is stored in "dist" folder.

-&nbsp;&nbsp;&nbsp;&nbsp;Saving option uses python pickle files.
+Saving option uses python pickle files.

 You can create your own map file.